When association leadership loses its way

 Listening to the UPS guy

-After dinner last night I heard a familiar sound — the growl of the UPS box truck driving up our 600′ rural driveway.
-I knew it was our regular driver, the guy who’s been delivering for years, because if he sees I’m in my home office he’ll stop and do a tight three-point turn outside the entrance, rather than driving past to reverse by the garage.
+A photograph of a UPS truck going down my driveway, driven by the UPS guyAfter dinner last night I heard a familiar sound — the growl of the UPS box truck driving up our 600′ rural driveway.
+I knew it was our regular UPS guy, the guy who’s been delivering for years, because if he sees I’m in my home office he’ll stop and do a tight three-point turn outside the entrance, rather than driving past to reverse by the garage.

 I heard the van door slide back and went to the door to meet the guy I’ll call Roger.
 Roger is tall and lanky, has a sweet smile and disposition, and is open to talk if the time is right.
 Over the years he’s met me hundreds of times in that doorway.
-Mostly, he smiles and hand over the delivery, I thank him and wish him a good night, and he jumps into his truck, finishes reversing and drives away.
+Mostly, he smiles and hands over the delivery, I thank him and wish him a good night, and he jumps into his truck, finishes reversing, and drives away.
 Once in a while, when the roads are bad, we talk about his day: how he’s handled the challenges of delivering along my rural town’s sixty miles of dirt roads plus the surrounding area.

 For some reason I hadn’t seen Roger for a few weeks; the other drivers had been making deliveries.
 So I said, “Hey, you’re back!” as he strolled towards me, package in hand.